survivzhang/my-portfolio/CITS5503_Template_Labs1-5.md

         print(f"Error retrieving public IP address: {e}")

 if __name__ == "__main__":
-    instance_id = "i-031769c98ffd19f82"  # 替换实例 ID
+    instance_id = "i-031769c98ffd19f82"  # Replace instance ID
     get_instance_public_ip(instance_id)
 ```

 **Explanation:** Then I created the function get_instance_public_ip(instance_id) to get the public address of the instance.
-Continuing to call the client method to create the client, followed by a call to describe_instances to get the instance ID, followed by response"['Reservations']""[0]""['Instances']"[0].get('PublicIpAddress', 'No public IP') Get the public IP, response"['Reservations']""[0]""['Instances']"[0] is a list containing all instances under this reservation.
+Continuing to call the client method to create the client, followed by a call to describe_instances to get the instance ID, followed by response"['Reservations']""[0]""['Instances']"[0].get('PublicIpAddress', 'No Public IP') Get the public IP, response"['Reservations']""[0]""['Instances']"[0] is a list containing all instances under this reservation.
 The [0] means take out the details of the first instance. .get() is a method of the Python dictionary that gets the value of the specified key.

 PublicIpAddress is the public IP address field for the instance.
 If the instance has a public IP address assigned, it returns the corresponding IP.
 If no public IP address is assigned, it returns the default value 'No public IP'.
 If any error occurs during the process of obtaining the public network address, the program catches the exception and prints an error message to help debugging and problem-solving.
 As shown in the above figure, the public IP was successfully obtained: 3.98.95.40.